JauraSeerat/Wonder_Vision_Face_Detection/README.md

 # Project : Face Detection

 ## Study Group : #sg_wonder_vision

-**Project Details:**
+-This is the repository for group project of #sg_wonder_vision Face Detection team in Secure and Private AI Scholarship Challenge from Facebook | Udacity

+  ## Study Group : #sg_wonder_vision
-This is the repository for group project of #sg_wonder_vision Face Detection team in Secure and Private AI Scholarship Challenge from Facebook | Udacity.
+     This is the repository for group project of #sg_wonder_vision Face Detection  team in Secure and Private AI Scholarship Challenge from Facebook | Udacity

 ## To Do:
 - [x] finalize date/time for **Virtual Meetups**.